 Potential Dangers and Safety Issues of PFAS

-As far as we can tell, the potential dangers of PFOA discussed above apply to PFAS as well.
+As far as we can tell, all the potential dangers of PFOA discussed above apply to other PFAS as well.
 That is, they are long-lasting environmental contaminants that are now found in most water supplies throughout the world, as well as being the suspected cause of several medical issues, including some types of cancer.

 While not all PFAS behave exactly the same way, we can say that all PFAS are likely sources of environmental contamination as well the cause of several health concerns in humans.

 How to Avoid PFAS Exposure

 Because of all the PFAS present in the environment, you can't completely eliminate exposure, but you can decrease exposure by taking some precautions.

 Probably the most important one is (again) to use a filtration system on your drinking water.

 As for modern food packaging, it's hard to say.
 Changes have been made, but there are too many unknowns about what PFAS have been replaced with to say that they're completely safe.

 Nonstick PTFE / Teflon cookware was never a significant source of PFAS, so we think it's probably safe when used correctly (that is, never at heat above medium, and it's a good idea to avoid using scratched or degraded Teflon pans).

 PFAS is the family of polyfluoroalkyl substances (PFCs) that contains PFOA, PFOS, GenX, PTFE, and other compounds that are toxic environmental hazards.
 Even though some PFAS have been banned, like PFOA, many are still found in several products, even those made in the US (or for American companies).
 PFOA is still found in some products made overseas.